Retirement Planning for Every Stage of Your Education Career

 You’re comfortable in your job and watching your career grow.
 But retirement is still on the horizon, so keep an eye on your savings — and your future.

-• Adjust your retirement goals, if necessary
+- Adjust your retirement goals, if necessary

 As retirement moves closer and closer, check the list of goals you outlined when you began working.
 Have your goals shifted or changed?
 Are you planning to retire sooner rather than later?
 Does relocating now seem more likely?
 Is a post-retirement career in your future?
 Your answers could mean adjusting your savings plan or supplementing your savings.

 If you've followed your savings plan and invested wisely, your retirement accounts may be where you’d hoped they be.
 But you might not have saved as much as you need for the retirement you want — or your investments may have been challenging.
-And of course, economic pressures like inflation may make retirement more expensive than you’d anticipate.
+Of course, economic pressures like inflation may make retirement more expensive than you’d anticipate.
 Look for additional ways to save and budget for your retirement.

-Once you retire and begin drawing from your pension and savings accounts, you'll want to understand the tax implications7 of your withdrawals — and position yourself to provide as much tax-free income as possible.
+Once you retire and begin drawing from your pension and savings accounts, you'll want to understand the tax implications6 of your withdrawals — and position yourself to provide as much tax-free income as possible.
 Talk with your financial advisor for guidance before retirement to help structure your savings to potentially lower your tax burden.

 TRS offers its members several ways to receive a monthly annuity once you have met the requirements for retirement, including partial lump sum options that reduce the monthly benefit but give you some of your money up front.
-The TRS Benefits Handbook8 can help answer questions about your payment options.
+The TRS Benefits Handbook7 can help answer questions about your payment options.

 The takeaway